Testing4AI/DeepJudge/README.md

 # DeepJudge: Testing for Copyright Protection
-This repository contains code for paper [Copy, Right?
+This repository contains code for [Copy, Right?
 A Testing Framework for Copyright Protection of Deep Learning Models](https://arxiv.org/abs/2112.05588) (IEEE S&P'22)

 ## Prerequisite (Py3 & TF2)
 The code are run successfully using **Python 3.6** and **Tensorflow 2.2.0.**